claudia-pacheco/project-2/README.md

 ## Styling

-We wanted the styling to reflect classic D&D characteristcs and aesthetics but still have a modern feel.
-Although I didn't concentrate too much on the styling as I did on the logic, I helped out my colleague choosing images to use as or `Races` and `Classes` and also styling the nav bar.
+We wanted the styling to reflect classic D&D characteristics and aesthetics but still have a modern feel.
+Although I didn't concentrate too much on the styling as I did on the logic, I helped out my colleague to choose images to use as our `Races` and `Classes` and also styling the nav bar.
 I found a good quality background and logo and shifted the items to the right of the screen.
 My colleague then added some really cool hover effects and animations.
 This was also implemented throughout the project.

 ![planning screenshot](/src/assets/stylescreen.png)